Updated: Feb 22

 The new and “improved” landscape looks like a barren field speckled with cattails.
 It leaves me longing for the old days and old ways.

-But, as my grandmother always said, “there’s no sense crying over spilt milk,” so I change the subject as we plod very slowly along the shoreline.
+But, as my grandmother always said, “there’s no sense crying over spilled milk,” so I change the subject as we plod very slowly along the shoreline.

 We pass by the old stores in Alden, many of them with different owners, names, and offerings from the ones I remember.
 One that has weathered many storms appears boarded up for good.
-Higgins Party Store sits empty, old display shelves knocked over inside the only thing I can see through the windows.
+Higgins Party Store sits empty now, old display shelves knocked on their sides the only thing I can see through the windows.
 I’m sad to realize that I’ll never enjoy another Black Cherry ice cream cone on their benches out front again.

 We hit 20 mph as we drive past the old basketball courts, playgrounds, and make out points dotting our path out of town.
 Time seems to stand still.

-Dad takes me to see my good friend, Nick.
-I hop out with my mask on and take him some Christmas cookies from the kids.
-We were always close and served as each other’s Best Man, but I haven’t seen him in 18 months.
-We could spend a month catching up, but settle for 10 minutes.
-While we’re talking on the porch, I hear the truck door open and I look back.
+Dad suggests we stop by and see Nick on our way out of town.
+When we arrive, I hop out with my mask on and take him some Christmas cookies from the kids.
+The bond Nick and I forged as childhood deviants has grown stronger over the years.
+We served as each other’s Best Man and have done our best to keep in touch, but I haven’t seen him in 18 months.
+We could spend a month catching up, but settle for 10 minutes on the cold front porch.
+While we’re talking, I hear the truck door open and I look back.
 Dad’s taking a leak on Nick’s driveway.
 The diuretics are doing their trick.

 Nick and I chat for a few more minutes and then we say our goodbyes, hoping our next visit will come much sooner than the last.
 I reclaim my spot in the passenger’s seat and we trudge ahead.